postgres-ai/docs/docs/questions-and-answers.md

     - restore from a physical archive (e.g., WAL-G, Barman, pgBackRest), or
     - put the source database into "backup" mode using then `pg_start_backup()` function, then copy PGDATA to Database Lab instance (e.g., using `rsync`), and then stop the "backup" mode (`pg_stop_backup()`).

+For more details, see [Database Lab Tutorial](/docs/tutorials/engine-setup).

+## What is needed to use Database Lab with RDS?

-For more details, see [Database Lab Tutorial](https://postgres.ai/docs/database-lab/1_tutorial).
+For more details, see [Database Lab RDS Tutorial](/docs/tutorials/engine-setup-rds).

 ## Cloud vs. on-premise